Skip to content

 LocalCSVCodelistFactory allows for the creation of multiple codelists from a single CSV file.
 Use this class when you have a single CSV file that contains multiple codelists.

-To use, create an instance of the class and then call the create_codelist method with the name of the codelist you want to create; this codelist name must be an entry in the name_code_type_column.
+To use, create an instance of the class and then call the get_codelist method with the name of the codelist you want to retrieve; this codelist name must be an entry in the name_codelist_column.

 Source code in phenex/codelists/codelists.py